 The idea for the golf club was first conceived in 1910 by the Scottish Barrister Stuart Ogilvie but the First World War postponed the building of the course until James Braid was invited to design the layout in 1922.

 Widely accepted as one of the great golf course architects, he went on to design over 200 golf courses in the UK.

 By July 1922 ten holes were finished, with the remaining 8 completed in 1923.

 Some of the trophies on display in the bar area are the oldest in British golf club history, including the ‘Silver Frigate’, a replica ship cast in the purest silver.

-The Pro-shop is situated by the putting green and we were welcomed with a big smile (some clubs could learn from this!) from Senior Club Professional Christine Langford.
+The Pro-shop is situated by the putting green and we were welcomed with a big smile (some clubs could learn from this!) by Senior Club Professional Christine Langford.

 With over 40 years working in her sport, Christine has been recognised by the PGA twice.
-Once by being awarded Advanced Fellow status and earlier this year she was made an Honorary Life Member of the Association.
+Once by was awarded Advanced Fellow status and earlier this year, she was made an Honorary Life Member of the Association.

 Membership starts from as little as £51.50 a year for juniors, with Adult membership around the £1200 mark.
 Special concessions are in place for Seniors over 80 too.